- Firth of Forth boat trip

 - Complimentary Cream Tea (Includes: scone, preserve and cream with a choice of tea or coffee)

 During your tour, you’ll have plenty of opportunities to see a wide variety of marine wildlife.
-In addition, you will get great views of Blackness Castle, as featured in Outlander, the historic coastline of Fife, and Britain’s second Queen Elizabeth class aircraft carrier HMS Prince of Wales which is under construction at Rosyth Dockyard.
-And, of course, you will get to see the three Forth bridges as you have never seen them before.
+In addition, you will get great views of Blackness Castle, as featured in Outlander, Limekilns Village as featured in Robert Louis Stevenson’s Kidnapped and the historic coastline of Fife.
+You will also get up close to the three Forth Bridges as you have never seen them before.